LucoLab/splicing_project_moreau/README.md

      -s /home/jean-philippe.villemin/splicing_project_moreau/bash/whippet_filter_eventType_wrapped_for_psiOnly.sh

 ```
+The output directory is set to moreau_splicing.
+Inside you will find _config_ dir with json files and _output_ dir where splicing results will be written.

-## 3. Process sequentially for splicing analysis
+## 2. Process sequentially for splicing analysis

 ---
 ```shell